 2012-2019 – Councilman, City of Mauldin, two terms

-Elected 2011 – Council Committee Chair, Building and Zoning;
+Elected 2011 – Committee Chair, Building and Zoning;

 1974-2019 – Project Management, employment interviews, performance evaluations;

-Business Requirements Analysis; Applications Systems Analysis, Design, Development, Maintenace;
+Business Requirements Analysis; Applications Systems Analysis, Design, Development, Maintenance;

-Data Requirements Analysis, Design, Maintenace; Database Analysis, Design, Administration;
+Data Requirements Analysis, Design, Maintenance; Database Analysis, Design, Administration;

-Technical Writing; Training; Quality Management and Process Improvement
+Technical Writing; Training; Computer Operations; Quality Management and Process Improvement

 1987 – U.S. Patent 5,113,493: Full Speed Animation System for Low Speed Computers